GregBee2/xassist-dom/README.md

 `dom().addClass()` takes 1 parameters:
 - **className** [`String`]:the name of the class we are looking for
 #### Result for dom().addClass()
-this method returns the original `XaDOMElement`, so it can be used for currying
+this method returns the original `XaDOMElement`, so it can be used for method-chaining
 ### dom().removeClass()

 removes a classname from the current element